 Although the Law provides that it will apply to profits arising in 2024 and subsequent fiscal years, Article 50 provides that the UTPR aspects are to apply from January 1, 2025.

-Key Aspects of the October 2025 Draft Communique include:
+Key Aspects of the December 2025 Communique include:

 Aspects of the First Set of OECD Administrative Guidance included in the Law are: